audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 * `id` is `continue-listening`:
     * Library items will have a `progressLastUpdate` attribute, an Integer, the time (in ms since POSIX epoch) when the book's or episode's progress was last updated.
 * `id` is `continue-series`:
-    * Library items will have a `prevBookInProgressLastUpdate` attribute, an Integer, the time (in ms since POSIX epoch) of the most recent progress update of any book in the series.
+    * Library items will have a `prevBookInProgressLastUpdate` attribute, an Integer, and the time (in ms since POSIX epoch) of the most recent progress update of any book in the series.
     * The [Book Metadata Minified](#book-metadata-minified) in each library item will have a `series` attribute, a [Series Sequence](#series-sequence).
 * `id` is `recommended`:
     * Library items will have a `weight` attribute, a Float, the recommendation weight of the library item.
 * `id` is `listen-again`:
-    * Library items will have a `finishedAt` attribute, an Integer, the time (in ms since POSIX epoch) when the book or episode was finished.
+    * Library items will have a `finishedAt` attribute, an Integer, and the time (in ms since POSIX epoch) when the book or episode was finished.

 ## Get a Library's Filter Data